jrasmusson/ios-professional-course/Password-Reset/8-Unit-Testing/README.md

 To avoid making your unit tests to convoluted or trying to test too many things, break tests up according to their specific test condition or their context.

-- Create a new test `PasswordStatusViewTests`
+- Create a new file `PasswordStatusViewTests`

 For example let's say we want to test that only ✅ or ⚪️ are displayed in the status view when the user is doing in line validation.